Curaytor and Airbase: Bringing accounts payable in-house with the right automation tools for visibility and control.

 When asked what other features he would like to see Airbase provide to his operation, he mentioned he was looking forward to international payments (an Airbase feature slated to go live in Q4 2020).
 “We want everything to go through Airbase.
 It’s a single source of truth, we know where everything is.”

 “We were already pretty card-heavy and so tying a card to a specific vendor has helped with visibility.
-From an ROI standpoint, we had a ton of AmEx points that are impossible to claim, but with Airbase we get cash back, which is great.”
+From an ROI standpoint, we had a ton of points on the previous cards that were impossible to claim, but with Airbase we get cash back, which is great.”

 “When we migrated, we took the opportunity to right-size all of our vendors.
 For instance, we looked at our subscriptions, like Adobe: how many licenses do we have, how many do we need?
 We did it across Slack, Gmail, etc. This allowed us to tighten up a lot.
 With Airbase, we get ahead of the game.
 At the end of the month I ask, “Do you still need these 12 products?” and each manager indicates if they still need tools every month.
 It’s just an easy report to pull and has allowed us to stay on top of duplicate purchases.”